djspinmonkey/bounty_buddy/README.md

 However, the output is static, so I can save you the trouble.
 Here's what it prints out:

 ```
 Welcome to the sample script, Bountiful Bill!
-We see that you have these
-bounties already in your inventory:
+We see that you have these bounties already in your inventory:
   - Kill A Buncha Dregs
   - Kill A Buncha Guardians
   - Get 10 Precision Kills

-The following bounties can be done *anywhere*, so we recommend you pick them up
-regardless of your plans for the day, unless they just don't look fun to you.
+The following bounties can be done *anywhere*, so we recommend you pick them up regardless of your plans for the day, unless they just don't look fun to you.
+  Already in inventory:
-  - Get 10 Precision Kills (already in inventory)
+    - Get 10 Precision Kills
+  Purchase from Banshee:
-  - Get 8 Kills with a Pulse Rifle (purchase from Banshee)
+    - Get 8 Kills with a Pulse Rifle
-  - Get 32.5 Kills with a Rocket Launcher (purchase from Banshee)
+    - Get 32.5 Kills with a Rocket Launcher

-To optimize your bounty completions today, we recommend you do the following
-activities in this order.
-Note that some of the bounties can be completed in
-more than one step.
+To optimize your bounty completions today, we recommend you do the following activities in this order.
+Note that some of the bounties can be completed in more than one step.
 Seraph Shield
+  Already in inventory:
-  - Kill A Buncha Dregs (already in inventory)
+    - Kill A Buncha Dregs
+  Purchase from Clovis's Torso:
-  - Pulse Rifle Kills in Seasonal Activities (purchase from Clovis's Torso)
+    - Pulse Rifle Kills in Seasonal Activities
-  - Pick Up Three Seasonal Doodads (purchase from Clovis's Torso)
+    - Pick Up Three Seasonal Doodads
-  - Taunt A Wizard (purchase from Eris)
-  - Oh My God More Currencies Why (purchase from Clovis's Torso)
+    - Oh My God More Currencies Why
+  Purchase from Eris:
+    - Taunt A Wizard
-  - Pee On A Hive Knight (purchase from Eris)
+    - Pee On A Hive Knight
 Vanguard Ops
+  Already in inventory:
-  - Kill A Buncha Dregs (already in inventory)
+    - Kill A Buncha Dregs
+  Purchase from Zavala:
-  - Sniper Kills In Strikes (purchase from Zavala)
+    - Sniper Kills In Strikes
+  Purchase from Eris:
-  - Taunt A Wizard (purchase from Eris)
+    - Taunt A Wizard
-  - Pee On A Hive Knight (purchase from Eris)
+    - Pee On A Hive Knight
 Crucible
+  Already in inventory:
-  - Kill A Buncha Guardians (already in inventory)
+    - Kill A Buncha Guardians
+  Purchase from Shaxx:
-  - Grenade Kills In Crucible (purchase from Shaxx)
+    - Grenade Kills In Crucible
+  Purchase from Twitch:
-  - Teabag A Streamer (purchase from Twitch)
+    - Teabag A Streamer
 Delivering Cookies
+  Purchase from Eva:
-  - Deliver Eighty Billion Cookies (purchase from Eva)
+    - Deliver Eighty Billion Cookies
-  - Ok Now Eighty Billion More Cookies (purchase from Eva)
+    - Ok Now Eighty Billion More Cookies
-  - Win The Great Guardian Bake-Off (purchase from Eva)
+    - Win The Great Guardian Bake-Off
 Gambit
+  Already in inventory:
-  - Kill A Buncha Guardians (already in inventory)
+    - Kill A Buncha Guardians
+  Purchase from Twitch:
-  - Teabag A Streamer (purchase from Twitch)
+    - Teabag A Streamer

 Feel free to skip any you don't care for, of course.
 Have fun!
 ```